 Sunderland AFC are fully committed to making match days a great experience for all their supporters and the Club recognizes that being able to meet and chat informally with the great players of previous years is one way to achieve this.
 To make it possible the Club have established the ‘Legends Table’ which is hosted by Jim Montgomery who invites a different Celebrity Guest to join him for each home game.

-So- if you want to be part of this unique experience get into the Black Cats Bar in good time and enjoy the company of the match day ‘Legend’.
+So- if you want to be part of this unique experience get into the Quinn's Sports Bar in good time and enjoy the company of the match day ‘Legend’.

 Upcoming guests for the 'Legends Table':-

 Stadium of Light

 The week leading up to our game against Cardiff City coincides with the 87th birthday of our former manager Bob Stokoe, the man who master-minded our famous 1973 FA Cup triumph, and I'm delighted to have two of the members of that cup-winning team as my special guests on the 'Legends Table'.

 Both were valued colleagues of mine in a squad built on team spirit and togetherness as well as no small degree of skill.
 We spent many years together at Roker Park becoming great friends and along with every other member of the 1973 FA Cup-winning team, we remain the best of pals to this day.

 Born in Alexandria, Dunbartonshire, Bobby Kerr was spotted by Sunderland chief scout Charlie Ferguson and arrived at Roker Park during the 1963 close season.
 Although small in stature, Bobby made a huge impact when he made his first team debut four years later by scoring the only goal of the game against Manchester City in the dying minutes.